AhmedFarazQaimkhani/fullstack/README.md

 ## General Information

-- In my fullstack project, I used TurboRepo for its efficient management of multiple packages and shared dependencies, streamlining our development process.
-I implemented sign-in and sign-up functionalities to showcase our fullstack skills, demonstrating our capability in handling user authentication and secure data flow between the client and server
+- In my full stack project, I used TurboRepo for its efficient management of multiple packages and shared dependencies, streamlining our development process.
+I implemented sign-in and sign-up functionalities to showcase my fullstack skills, demonstrating my capability in handling user authentication and secure data flow between the client and server

 ## Features